babaissarkar/paladin/README.md

 # PRPlayer
 A cross-platform CCG/TCG playtester written completely in Java.

-# Building
-Clone the repository, then run
-  `mvn package`
 # Running
+1. Download and install a Java Runtime (JRE), for example, from [here](https://adoptium.net/temurin/releases).
-Download the latest release or the latest development build from actions tab, then run the `.jar` file.
-You will need the latest Java Runtime (JRE).
+2. Download the JAR file from the latest release or the latest development build from actions tab.
+3. Run the JAR file using the JRE installed (either via double click on the jar file or `java -jar jarfile.jar` in a command prompt in the folder where the jarfile is located).

 # Quick Start Guide
 1. Install and launch the program.
 Create a new Deck (preferably 2) using the Deck Editor. **Actions > Deck Editor**